AsavarTzeth/docker-sftp/README.md

     docker run --name some-sftp -v /your/files:$SFTP_CHROOT/files -P -d asavartzeth/sftp

 Preferably you would do this when you first deploy the container.
-However, you could certainly do the deployment as instructed above, commit and then re-deploy.
+However, you could certainly do the deployment as instructed under **"Deploying a simple sftp instance"**, commit and then re-deploy.

 *See details of the $SFTP_CHROOT environment variable bellow.*